sven-hash/docs/versioned_docs/version-stable/use-external-apps/index.md

 **Obligatory disclaimer time:** The Nym mixnet is still under construction and has not undergone a security audit.
 Do not rely on it for strong privacy (yet).
 :::

-After building the Nym platform code, initialize the client:
+After building the Nym platform code, initalise the client:

 ```
 nym-socks5-client init --id my-socks5-client --provider AFB7kzofcDSJ1feEJsfHE5uxq4wJecLz8MkWVywAzMCu.DZex1uSmS5iLxbc1zR96T1dDs9Wmi8ko7qjX4ACCTYQR@8yGFbT5feDpPmH66TveVjonpUn3tpvjobdvEWRbsTH9i